Home|News & Media|Credential Information|Boys Tennis Media Credential Information

 Dates:

-Thursday, May 23 – First round and quarterfinals
+Thursday, May 28 – First round and quarterfinals

-Friday, May 24 – Semifinals and finals
+Friday, May 29 – Semifinals and finals

-Times and Format: Play begins both days at 9 a.m. with Division I singles players followed by Division II singles players followed by doubles teams.
+Times and Format: Play begins both days at 9 a.m. with Division II singles players followed by Division I singles players followed by doubles teams.

 Credentials: There is no official credential application form to submit to the OHSAA for the state girls tennis tournament and no other advance registration is needed.
 Media members shall show their company identification (ID badge or letter from editor/supervisor) for admittance.
 Media shall then sign in and ask tournament personnel for a media packet, which contains a credential, release, welcome letter and program.

 Photography Note: Photographers are not permitted on the courts during competition.
-Photographers may be in the middle walkway between the courts and open the gate to get an unobstructed view of the courts.

 Media Work Space and Wireless Access: Please check with tournament staff regarding any indoor work spaces at the facility.